-(3 Months)
+3 Months

-It is the elective offering of the various departements, from which the student can select one, two or three months.
-The students are allowed to participate in elective abroad provided these electives meet our rules and standard.
+It is the offering of various elective & Selective rotations from the different departments (Details of Elective & Selective Rotations are found below), from which the student can select one, two or three clerkships of 1 month duration each.
+The students are allowed to participate in electives abroad as well provided these electives meet our rules and standards, and provided they bring proof of attendance and evaluations of the respective off-site rotations.